An acting ruler intends, plots, or schemes to retain power rather than surrender authority to the rightful ruler.

-- Francisco Franco was officially Regent of the Kingom, amongst other jobs.
-Despite popular belief he was not a Fascist but an Ultra-Conservative and a Monarchist (the Fascist party came to despise him for this, despite him having a lot in common with them on issues other than monarchism), and was ostensibly holding power until the rightful King stepped in... though he didn't actually say who that was until 6 years before his death.
+- Francisco Franco was officially Regent of the Kingdom, among other jobs.
+While he was certainly a fascist, he was also too conservative for the radical fascist party of the time, the Falange, who despised him for that and his monarchism.
+Franco was ostensibly holding power until the rightful King stepped in... though he didn't actually say who that was until 6 years before his death.
 The man in question was the son of the Legitimist Juan Carlos (conveniently, a descendant of both of the competing branches of the royal family), who upon Franco's death promptly declared a liberal democracy and constitutional monarchy (and foiled a coup attempt by fascist/neo-Francoist officers by going on national television to expressly authorize the elected government to order the rest of the Spanish Armed Forces to squash the coup if the offending officers didn't stand down).

 - Prime Minister Rainilaiarivony of Madagascar is generally thought to have been the man behind the woman for Queens Rasoherina, Ranavalona II, and Ranavalona III.
 Incidentally, all three of them married him.

 - Prince Luitpold became regent of Bavaria on June 10, 1886, after his nephew King Ludwig II of Bavaria was declared unfit to rule.
 Ludwig died under mysterious circumstances three days later, leaving the Bavarian throne to his younger brother Otto who was already confined to a mental asylum.
 Luitpold thus continued to be Prince Regent (Prinzregent) of Bavaria until his own death in 1912.
 His son prince Ludwig succeeded him in that position, but several people called for him to take the throne himself, and the Bavarian legislature introduced a constitutional amendment that if an incapacity related regency had lasted for ten years with no end in sight, the regent could end the regency and declare himself king upon approval by the legislature and Ludwig subsequently declared himself King Ludwig III in 1913.
-This alienated even part of Bavaria's monarchists, but in the end Ludwig III was forced to abdicate during the November Revolution of 1918.
+In the end, Ludwig III was forced to abdicate during the November Revolution of 1918.